Malkauns

+Non-film/album songs

 Etymology

 The name Malkaush is derived from the combination of Mal and Kaushik, which means he who wears serpents like garlands – the god Shiva.
 However, the Malav-Kaushik mentioned in classical texts does not appear to be the same as the Malkauns performed today.
-The raga is believed to have been created by goddess Parvati to calm lord Shiva, when he was outraged and refused to calm down after Tandav in rage of Sati's sacrifice.
+The raga is believed to have been created by goddess Parvati to calm Lord Shiva, when he was outraged and refused to calm down after Tandav in rage of Sati's sacrifice.

 In Jainism, it is also stated that the Raga Malkauns is used by the Tirthankaras with the Ardhamāgadhi Language when they are giving Deshna (Lectures) in the Samavasarana.

 Malkaush belongs to Shaivait musical school; in fact most pentatonic ragas belong to Shaivait musical school.

-Arohana and Avarohana
+Arohana and avarohana

 Malkauns belongs to the Bhairavi thaat.
 Its notes are Sa, komal Ga, shuddh Ma, komal Dha, and komal Ni.
 In Western classical notation, its notes can be denoted as: tonic, minor third, perfect fourth, minor sixth and minor seventh.
 In raga Malkauns, Rishabh (Re – second) and Pancham (Pa – perfect fifth) are completely omitted.
 Its jaati is audav-audav (five-five, that is, pentatonic).